NextworkX Python Overview

 Adding and Removing Edges

-The add_edge() and add_edges_from() methods are used to add single and list of edges or container of edges respectively.
+The add_edge() and add_edges_from() methods are used to add single edges, lists of edges, or containers of edges, respectively.

 # Add single edge at a time g.add_edge(1, 2) # Add a list of edges g.add_edges_from([(1,2), (1,3)])